Relationships

 Expressions of worthlessness, such as feeling useless, unloved, or a burden, indicate deep self-esteem issues and can lead to harmful behaviors and isolation.
 Statements about being better off gone or other suicidal comments require immediate attention such as an assessment by a qualified health care professional to determine the level (if any) of imminent risk of harm to themselves.

-Increased Anxiety or Worry
+Increased anxiety or worry

 Increased anxiety or worry is a common emotional indicator that someone might need mental health care.
 Anxiety symptoms, such as constant fear, nervousness, and physical manifestations like sweating, trembling, or a racing heart, can significantly impact daily functioning and strain relationships and work performance.
 Mental health interventions can help identify the issues contributing to anxiety and teach effective coping strategies.